 Environmental improvement (eg, access to potable water and improved sanitation) to reduce transmission of disease and reinfection of patients

-Trachoma is a chronic, exacerbating, and remitting chlamydial conjunctivitis that is common among children ages 3 through 6 in certain poverty-stricken areas worldwide.
+Trachoma is a chronic, exacerbating, and remitting chlamydial conjunctivitis that is common among children ages 3 through 6 in certain resource-limited areas worldwide.

-Manifestations develop in stages and include conjunctivitis, formation of tarsal follicles, corneal neovascularization, and scarring.
+Manifestations develop in stages and include conjunctivitis, formation of tarsal follicles, thickening and scarring of tarsal conjunctiva, trichiasis, and corneal neovascularization and scarring.

-About 5% of patients develop decreased vision or blindness; trachoma is the leading cause of blindness worldwide.
+About 7% of patients develop decreased vision or blindness; trachoma is the leading cause of preventable blindness worldwide.

 Diagnosis is usually clinical, but standard methods to detect chlamydia can be done when available.

-For endemic areas, the World Health Organization also advocates corrective surgery, emphasizing facial cleanliness, and environmental interventions to reduce transmission.
+For endemic areas, the World Health Organization also advocates corrective surgery, mass administration of antibiotics, emphasizing facial cleanliness, and environmental interventions to reduce transmission.